Boluwatife1010/SafeNetGuide-Digital-Inclusio/README.md

 ![Safenet Feature 2](https://github.com/user-attachments/assets/f7dfb226-b2d4-4d25-aa74-69335ae28d3a)

-Problem
+PROBLEMS

-As more people gain access to the internet and digital services, many lack the knowledge required to identify online threats such as phishing messages, fraudulent links, fake job offers, and online scams.
+As more people in Kaduna and beyound gain access to the internet and digital services, many lack the knowledge required to identify online threats such as phishing messages, fraudulent links, fake job offers, and online scams.
 This knowledge gap exposes individuals to cyber risks and prevents them from confidently participating in the digital economy.

-Solution
+SOLUTION

-SafeNet Guide addresses this challenge by providing an easy-to-use platform that teaches users how to protect themselves online.
-The platform delivers beginner-friendly cybersecurity lessons, digital safety tips, and guidance on using online services securely.
+SafeNet Guide addresses this challenge by:
+* Providing an easy-to-use platform that teaches users how to protect themselves online.
+* The platform delivers beginner-friendly cybersecurity lessons,
+* Digital safety tips, and
+* Guidance on using online services securely.

 The goal is to empower users with the knowledge needed to identify potential cyber threats and make safer decisions when interacting with digital platforms.

-Key Features
+KEY FEATURES

 1. Digital Safety Lessons
 The platform provides simple educational content that teaches users how to recognize phishing attempts, create strong passwords, and identify suspicious online behavior.